linhbngo/linhbngo/docs/csc-331/index.md

 As laptop style and model can vary, the following common (and free) software environment will be enforced for all lectures and programming assignments:

 Virtual Enronment: Oracle VirtualBox
-Virtual OS for VirtualBox: CentOS 7 64-bit
+Virtual OS for VirtualBox: Minix
 Other software packages will be specified and installed insite the CentOS virtual machine as needed.